Need for demons

 This article does not happen to be critical of the military because what I oppose is not the military.
 I oppose bullshit.
 Bullshit is exactly what the military spouts in great quantities in many cases, but not about Agent Orange.
 When it comes to Agent Orange, it is the anti-war, anti-corporation, anti-chemical crowd who are spouting bullshit.

 Logic and facts say that Agent Orange has not hurt anyone and was never likely to hurt anyone.
 It is a regular old herbicide and is no more dangerous than any other herbicide.
-The outcry against Agent Orange comes from people with hidden agendas like hatred of the military, hatred of the Vietnam war, hatred of corporations like Dow Chemical which made Agent Orange and napalm, hatred of chemicals, vote-seeking politicians, attention-seeking journalists, and vets who want war-related sympathy and compensation for illnesses that deserve neither.
+The outcry against Agent Orange comes from people with hidden agendas like hatred of the military, hatred of the Vietnam war, hatred of corporations like Dow Chemical which made Agent Orange and napalm, hatred of chemicals, vote-seeking politicians, attention-seeking journalists, and vets who want war-related sympathy and tax-free compensation for illnesses that deserve neither.